hehao98/CommentAnalysis/Working/IDEA.md

 2. Background
    * Industry (must satisfy the following two conditions)
       * The GitHub repository belongs to an account that clearly indicates it is a company
-      * The top contributor belongs to the company according to GitHub profile
+      * The top contributor is employed by the company according to GitHub profile
    * Organization (must satisfy the following three conditions)
       * The GitHub repository belongs to an organization account
       * The organization has an official website
       * The organization account has more than 3 different repositories
-      * The organization account has more than 3 different public members
    * Unknown
       * Cannot be classified to the above two categories
-      * We are not sure whether it is a company sponsored, organized by an open source organization, academic or individual project.
+      * We are not sure whether it is a company sponsored, organized by an open source organization, academic or individual project

 ### Metrics Extracted for Each Project